metaplex-foundation/docs/docs/03-guides/07-archived/00-candy-machine-v2/08-withdraw.md

 :::tip

 The example commands are directed at devnet with the `-e devnet` option.
-To target your withdraw command to Mainnet Beta, replace that option with `-e mainnet-beta`.
+To target your 'withdraw' command to Mainnet Beta, replace that option with `-e mainnet-beta`.

 :::